How to Update Your Fireplace for Under $50

 Have a fireplace in your home that when you look at it you feel like you jumped back to 1975 or earlier?
 Tried of seeing this fireplace?
 If you answered yes to any of these questions you can easily give your fireplace a makeover without breaking the bank.
 All it takes is some time, patience and paint!

-We recently bought a house that was built in 1955.
+We have flipped more than one home that has had a dated fireplace.
+Here is an example of a 1955 home we flipped a few years back.
 The living room looked like it was still in 1955.
 The fireplace wall had pine wood paneling, the mantle was also pine, the fireplace doors were bright gold and the hearth had a thick flagstone.

 I decided the living room was too dark with all of this wood and stone.
-It needed an update to 2018.
+It needed an update to the 2020s.
 The easiest and most cost effective way to do this was going to be with paint!

 The first thing I did was remove the fireplace doors.
 These got sanded with steel wool and then spray painted with a black, heat resistant spray paint.